 Sky Mobile has a multitude of unique features, and Sky Piggybank is one of them.
 In fact, it may be the most outstanding scheme the carrier offers.
 In a nutshell, Sky Piggybank is where you store your unused data at the end of every month.
 The rolled over data stays in your piggybank for up to 3 years and you can cash it in for a range of rewards.

-Sky Mobile is offering 10GB of data for only £10/month right now.
-Plus, you can enjoy unlimited streaming on Sky apps without using your regular data.
+Sky Mobile is offering 30GB of data for only £15/month right now.
+Plus, you can enjoy unlimited streaming on Sky apps without using your regular data allowance.
 Hurry up and get this deal before it’s gone!

 Sky Mobile is a MVNO (mobile virtual network operator), utilising O2’s network infrastructure and offering identical O2 network speeds.
 The carrier is only offering pay monthly SIM only contracts and pay monthly phone deals at the moment.
 This means you’ll have to pass a credit check to join the network, no matter which type of plan you choose.